Skip to main content

 Written by Joe Marris

-Important: You must be a Super Admin user in order to set up rate sharing with offices or agents in another country.
+Important: You must be a Super Admin user to set up rate sharing with offices or agents in another country.

 1. Choose the recipient of the shared rates